open-telemetry/build-tools/semantic-conventions/syntax.md

 #### Metric Group semantic convention

 Metric group inherits all from the base semantic convention, and does not add any additional fields.
-Its only requirement is that `type` is `metric_group`.

-The metric group semconv is intended to be a group where metric attributes can be defined and then referenced from other `metric` groups.
+The metric group semconv is a group where related metric attributes can be defined and then referenced from other `metric` groups using `ref`.

 #### Metric semantic convention